United States Refugee Admissions Program: Bureau of Population, Refugees, and Migration

 As part of the U.S. Department of State, the Bureau of Population, Refugees, and Migration is primarily responsible for USRAP's operations abroad.
 According to the Bureau's website, its roughly 130 staff members perform primarily pass-through operations where they do not work directly with refugees.
 Rather, they work through other organizations such as the International Rescue Committee and other various intergovernmental organizations so as to provide services to refugees.
 The Bureau also processes applications for refugee resettlement to the United States.

 Office of Refugee Resettlement

 Whereas the Bureau of Population, Refugees, and Migration primarily handles the foreign-based portions of USRAP and USCIS works with admissions and legal issues, the Office of Refugee Resettlement "provide[s] new populations with the opportunity to maximize their potential in the United States."

 The Office of Refugee Resettlement plays a particularly important role within USRAP.
 Bringing refugees into the United States and processing their documents is quite a different thing from assisting those same refugees in living and working in a new and foreign culture.
 This is the task of the Office of Refugee Resettlement.

 Non-profit affiliates

 Nonprofits play a special role in USRAP.
 There are nine nonprofits appointed to work with the nation in either refugee referrals or in refugee resettlement.
-The nine non-profits currently working with USRAP are listed below:
+The ten non-profits currently working with USRAP are listed below: